Part 4 Other Requirements When Racing Part 4 rules apply only to boats racing unless the rule states otherwise. |

 ...

 40 Personal Flotation Devices 40.1 Basic Rule When rule 40.1 is made applicable by rule 40.2, each competitor shall wear a personal flotation device except briefly while changing or adjusting clothing or personal equipment.
 Wet suits and dry suits are not personal flotation devices.
-40.2 When Rule 40.1 Applies Rule 40.1 applies (a) if flag Y was displayed afloat with one sound before or with the warning signal, while racing in that race; or (b) if flag Y was displayed ashore with one sound, at all times while afloat that day.
-However, rule 40.1 applies when so stated in the notice of race or sailing instructions. old rule 40 When flag Y is displayed before or with the warning signal, competitors shall wear personal flotation devices, except briefly while changing or adjusting clothing or personal equipment When flag Y is displayed ashore, this rule applies at all times while afloat.
-Wet suits and dry suits are not personal flotation devices. |
+40.2 When Rule 40.1 Applies Rule 40.1 applies if (a) flag Y was displayed afloat with one sound before or with the warning signal, while racing in that race; or (b) flag Y was displayed ashore with one sound, at all times while afloat that day.
+However, rule 40.1 applies when so stated in the notice of race or sailing instructions, or (c) a rule in the class rules, notice of race or sailing instructions states that it applies. |

 .....